 Upon execution of the SPA, the Company, the Seller and KCL also entered into a Shareholders' Agreement.
 The Shareholders' Agreement imposes certain transfer restrictions on the Seller and the Company as shareholders of KCL, provides for certain governance and approval rights among the parties, and gives the Company a put option with respect to its investment in KCL in the event of a change of control of the Seller.
 At the same time, Alan Tak Wai Yau, an individual and the majority shareholder of Koala Capital Limited, which is the parent company of the Seller ("Koala Capital"), provided the Company with a share charge over 15 percent of the issued share capital of Koala Capital (the "Share Charge") and Koala Capital provided the Company with a guaranty and indemnity (the "Guarantee"), which Share Charge and Guarantee were granted as security for a number of the Seller's obligations as set forth therein including obtaining the lifting of the voluntary suspension of KCL's virtual financial assets license by the Malta Financial Services Authority ("MFSA").
-Koala Capital has submitted and responded to all queries raised by the MFSA, and that the authorization/supervision unit is currently reviewing its application and is in the process of presenting it to the Regulatory Committee for consideration and approval.
+Koala Capital has submitted and responded to all queries raised by the MFSA, and the authorization/supervision unit that was currently reviewing its application has given its initial approval to move on to the next steps in the process and testing is in its final stages.